-- 2.16 Apartment guidance to date has enabled statutory development plans to address different housing needs in different areas, as reflected in housing strategies, even within different parts of a large urban area.
+- Apartment guidance to date has enabled statutory development plans to address different housing needs in different areas, as reflected in housing strategies, even within different parts of a large urban area.
 This may be applied based on parameters such as the projected demand profile for housing in an area and the desirability of providing for a range of dwelling types/sizes, having regard to the character of and existing mix of dwelling types in the area.
-In practice, this has not generally been the case. - 2.17 Instead, it has become practice for some statutory development plans to specify an across-the-board mix of types/sizes in relation to the composition of individual apartment schemes including upper limits on the proportion of studio or onebedroom units and/or a minimum requirement on the proportion of two- or three-bedroom units to be included in apartment schemes6, in the form of a range, to allow for flexibility in response to market conditions. - 2.18 In the context of sustainably increasing housing supply, targeting a greater proportion of urban housing development and matching to the type of housing required, there is a need for greater flexibility, removing restrictions that result in different approaches to apartment mix on the one hand, and to other forms of residential accommodation on the other.
-This is particularly relevant where comprehensive housing need and demand assessment (HNDA) has not been undertaken. - 2.19 Accordingly, having regard to the purpose of a nationally determined apartment mix parameter as a broad and consistent but flexible safeguard, rather than as part of an area-specific tool to accommodate projected housing demand:
+In practice, this has not generally been the case. - 2.17 Instead, it has become practice for some statutory development plans to specify an across-the-board mix of types/sizes in relation to the composition of individual apartment schemes including upper limits on the proportion of studio or one-bedroom units and/or a minimum requirement on the proportion of two- or three-bedroom units to be included in apartment schemes6, in the form of a range, to allow for flexibility in response to market conditions.

-5 Analysis of Residential Delivery Cost with a View to Achieving Economies, Department of Housing, Planning and Local Government.
+5Analysis of Residential Delivery Cost with a View to Achieving Economies, Department of Housing, Planning and Local Government